 - How your child approached the work, including what questions they asked

 - Which discoveries they made that inspired further study

 Our teachers use the Missouri Show-Me Standards and Grade Level Expectations (GLEs) to plan the sequence of skills introduced in each subject area at each grade level.

 If you have questions about how your child is progressing on any subject-specific skill, please ask your child’s teacher to explain when and how it is being introduced in the classroom and how your child is mastering it.

 Each year, SLLIS distributes checklists of each set of GLEs for your reference.
 Teachers do not produce a tally of each checklist for the progress report.

-Narrative Progress Reports will be distributed at the end of each grading quarter.
+Narrative Progress Reports will be distributed at the end of each trimester.